The Cost of Loving: Critical reception

 In a retrospective review for AllMusic, critic Stephen Thomas Erlewine wrote, "Filled with bland, professional soul-pop, few of the songs have memorable melodies and the band tends to meander through the slick arrangements."
 He further noted that "Weller's lyrics were self-important and under-developed, with only the hit single 'It Didn't Matter' making a lasting impression among the undistinguished songs that comprised the majority of the album."

+Alfie Vera Mella of Cryptic Rock was more positive.
+In his retrospective review for the album's 30th anniversary, he stated, "The classy touch of The Cost of Loving continues to be a reminder of the band’s [the Style Council's] predilection for slick, smooth, big sound; less simple song structures; as well as jazzy and bluesy instrumentation.
+That in mind, the album has aged gracefully and become even more enjoyable thirty years later."

 In 1991, the NME included the album in a list of fourteen albums that "should've been an EP".